dqm5rtfg9b-collab/Constrained_Parking_Scenarios/README.md

 - Obstacle boundaries are **interpolated** at a configurable spatial resolution (`interp_dist`)
 - Obstacle points **overlapping the target vehicle bounding box are filtered out**
 - Heading angles are **normalized into the range** `[-π, π]`
+- There may be some outliers among the obstacle points, i.e., a small number of points may lie far outside the main scene.